haproxy/haproxy/doc/lua-api/index.rst

   For each concatenation, Lua:
   * allocate memory for the result,
   * catenate the two string copying the strings in the new memory bloc,
-  * free the old memory block containing the string whoch is no longer used.
+  * free the old memory block containing the string which is no longer used.
   This process does many memory move, allocation and free.
-In addition, the memory is not really freed, it is just mark mark as unsused and wait for the garbage collector.
+In addition, the memory is not really freed, it is just mark mark as unused and wait for the garbage collector.

-  The Concat class provide an alternative way for catenating strings.
+  The Concat class provide an alternative way to concatenate strings.
 It uses the internal Lua mechanism (it does not allocate memory), but it doesn't copy the data more than once.